Flexible Variable Selection for Clustering and Classification: Abstract

+Thus removing the identifiability property of the Manly component densities.
+This provides much motivation for variable selection as many real datasets are plagued with variables following such correlation schemes, see Section~\ref{results}.
+Additionally, variables that are completed unrelated to the clustering structure are often captured, these variables would have a large effect on empirical identifiability of any mixture model, often resulting in an over-estimation of the number of components, as seen in Figure~\ref{fig:dimred2}.}

-The need for dimension reduction algorithms for model-based clustering is evidenced in Figures~\ref{fig:dimred} and~\ref{fig:dimred2}, where we simulate data from a two-component, two-dimensional GMM and fit a GMM to this data before and after the addition of two noise variables.
+As such, the need for dimension reduction algorithms for model-based clustering is clear, this necessity is visualized in Figures~\ref{fig:dimred} and~\ref{fig:dimred2}, where we simulate data from a two-component, two-dimensional GMM and fit a GMM to this data before and after the addition of two noise variables.
 The first noise variable is random noise generated from a normal distribution, $\text{Noise}_1 \sim N(4,2)$.
 The second noise variable is correlated to the second clustering variable via where $Z \sim N(0,5)$ and V2 is a clustering variable.
 We see that with the addition of just two noise variables, the clustering results begin to break down.

 One type of dimension reduction method that could be used to overcome the poor clustering performance seen in Figure~\ref{fig:dimred2} is variable selection.
 Variable selection is the selection of important variables and the de-selection of unimportant variables --- in the present context, important means important for clustering.
 Many such variable selection algorithms for clustering and classification exist, and summaries of these algorithms can be found in \citet{steinley08, adams2019, fop18}.
 We focus on two such algorithms, due to both performance and availability: \clustvarsel\ and \vscc.